Jake Burger Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays give up the fewest home runs in baseball (12 total, 0.6 per game).
+- Rays pitchers combine to give up 14 home runs (0.6 per game), the first-fewest in the league.

+- McClanahan makes the start for the Rays, his sixth of the season.
+He is 4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched.

+- In his most recent appearance on Saturday against the Chicago White Sox, the left-hander went six innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.